 Refresh Rate vs. Motion Rate: The Verdict

-Most manufacturers will use some sort of software enhancements, like black frame insertion or frame rate interpolation to improve a TV’s motion clarity.
+Most manufacturers will use software enhancements, like black frame insertion or frame rate interpolation, to improve a TV’s motion clarity.
 To differentiate this from the panel’s hardware (native) refresh rate, they call this the TV’s motion rate.

 That sounds confusing, and it can be.
-But remember, you can still compare TV’s from different brands by using the TV’s native refresh rate.
+But remember, you can still compare TVs from different brands using the TV’s native refresh rate.
 Although you may have to go digging for it in the specifications.

 It’s safe to assume that a TV with a motion rate of 120 indicates that the TV comes with a 60Hz native panel.
 On the other hand, the higher numbers mean that the TV features a native 120Hz panel.